 The majority of homeowners in Las Vegas have central air conditioners, but swamp coolers are still present in the Valley since this is one of the climates that they work well in.
 Ultimately, the choice between a swamp cooler and an air conditioner is up to the preferences of the homeowner.
 If you’re having a hard time choosing between the two options, keep in mind that some elect to have an air conditioner to cool certain parts of your home and a swamp cooler for the rest of the home.

 Choosing between a swamp cooler and air conditioner can be very difficult for Las Vegas homeowners.
 We personally feel that central air is typically a more versatile and better quality option, and we can address any of your questions about installing a unit in your home.
-For more information about the pros and cons of each option, don't hesitate to contact us here at The Cooling Co by calling (702) 567-0707.
+For more information about the pros and cons of each option, don’t hesitate to contact us here at The Cooling Company by calling (702) 790-8277.